Introduction

 CA is not a quick money course.
 Early years are average.
 The upside shows later.
 If you play it

-smart, build skills, and move into better roles, the career can pay very well.
-If you expect easy
+smart, build skills, and move into better roles, the chartered accountant salary in India can pay

-money just because you cleared exams, you’ll be disappointed.
+very well.
+If you expect easy money just because you cleared exams, you'll be disappointed.